-GOP Leaders Rip Biden for Rising Gas Prices, America Last Policies
+GOP Leaders Rip Biden for Rising Gas Prices: ‘Treat America Like You’re Treating Other Countries’

 The focus on foreign energy sources comes as Biden and congressional Democrats have loaded their behemoth reconciliation package — which, at present, sits around $1.75 trillion — with climate agenda provisions aimed at shifting the U.S. from relying on energy sources like oil and natural gas toward “green” energy sources like wind and solar.

-McCarthy surmised that the Democrats “goal here is to make it too expensive for us to produce our own natural resources.”
+McCarthy surmised that the Democrats’ “goal here is to make it too expensive for us to produce our own natural resources.”
 He continued:

 So now they want to use hardworking taxpayers’ money and go move it to green energy.
 So when they spend that taxpayer money, they’re not creating American jobs because who controls the market to that?
 China.
 Who’s going to prosper from that?
 China’s economy’s going to grow based upon taking American taxpayers’ money.